 He's also the host of the CBS Saturday morning series "The Henry Ford's Innovation Nation."

-Mo Rocca has been a correspondent for "CBS Sunday Morning" since 2011.
+Rocca was named a correspondent for "CBS Sunday Morning" in 2011.
 He joined the broadcast as a contributor in 2006.

-On camera he spent four seasons as a correspondent on "The Daily Show with Jon Stewart," during which he covered the 2000 election ("Indecision 2000").
-He was Larry King's floor correspondent during the 2004 conventions, and later spent four seasons as a correspondent for "The Tonight Show with Jay Leno."
+Earlier, he spent four seasons as a correspondent on Comedy Central's "The Daily Show with Jon Stewart" and four seasons as a correspondent on "The Tonight Show with Jay Leno."

 Rocca began his career in TV as a writer and producer for the Emmy and Peabody Award-winning PBS children's series "Wishbone."
 He went on to write and produce for other kids series, including ABC's "Pepper Ann" and Nickelodeon's "The Wubbulous World of Dr. Seuss."